Mike Ayres – Senior Manager

 So do you need cover?

-The answer is probably.
-It really does depend on your individual situation.
+Yes, but it really does depend on your individual situation.
 Some industries are more at risk than others; those managing client funds or processing a large volume of transactions for example.
 But that doesn’t mean that an opportunistic fraudster won’t spot a gap in your procedures and take advantage.